Yansi language

 According to Nurse (2003), most belong to the Yaka languages, but one or two are among the Boma–Dzing languages.
 Maho (2009) notes that the Tsong variety is the then-unclassified "Songo" language (ISO [soo]) of Ethnologue and is the one that does not belong with the rest.
 Glottolog likewise classifies "Nsong-Mpiin" [soo] apart from Yansi.

+Phonology

+Most of dialects have these sounds: